hetal81/Extension-get-started/create-extension.md

 To see list of available commands and their descriptions, use `fdk --help`.
 :::

-## 2. Generate the starter code for extension
+## 2. Generate the starter code for Extension

 Steps to generate your extension's starter code using FDK-CLI: